 The now-defunct AR prototyping tool WiARframe offered the ability to anchor the UI in space to check the general layout, look, and feel.
 However, there was no immersion and no ability to test interactivity with the system itself (or what we propose the system to be at this point).
 And we still couldn’t test the visual design against an appropriate background.

-I turned to A-Frame, an open-source browser-based VR library, to create the most immersive remote testing experience possible while maximizing accessibility among our participant recruitment pool, e.g., engineering students.
+I turned to A-Frame, an open-source browser-based VR library, to create the most immersive remote testing experience possible while maximizing accessibility among our participant recruitment pool, e.g., engineering students (see image below).
 My blog post on Creating an A-Frame Lunar Environment describes this process in more detail.
 I have also become an A-Frame contributor, with my Lunar Environment now a default environment template to select from.

 Now that we had a rough idea of how to proceed, we needed some workflows for the developers.
 I produced two happy paths for navigation and geological sampling to get us started.